virginiapujols/2171-swen-610-01-04-Orange/docs/DesignDoc.md

 ![Domain Model](http://andydistasi.com/dev/610Models/610DomainModel.png)

 #### Player Details
-A player is a User of the Application, represented by a username, who plays games against other Players
+A player is a User of the Application, represented by a username, who plays games against other Players.

 #### Game Details
 A game is an instance of two Player's playing checkers against each other.
 The game is played on a board, which is comprised of 8 Rows of 8 Squares each.
 Squares contain information about their color, location, and whether or not they have a piece on them.
 Some of these Squares on either side of the Board contain 1 of the Player's 12 starting pieces.
 Players complete the game by making moves, moving a Piece from one starting coordinate to an ending coordinate.
 Moves can only be one row forward, and msut be diagonal.
 Players can also capture their opponent's pieces by jumping over them.
 If a Player can make a jump, they must take it and are allowed to make multiple jumps in one turn.
-A Game ends when a Player has lost all their pieces or cannot make any moves/
+A Game ends when a Player has lost all their pieces or cannot make any moves.